worldflora/wfo-docs/docs/concepts.md

 ### Orthographical variants

 The term Orthographical variant causes some confusion.
-Under the code they are "the various spelling, compounding, and inflectional forms of a name or its final epithet (including typographical errors) when only one nomenclatural type is involved" (Art.
+Under the Code they are "the various spelling, compounding, and inflectional forms of a name or its final epithet (including typographical errors) when only one nomenclatural type is involved" (Art.
 61).

 Names do not have fixed spellings.
 There are allowances for typographical or orthographical errors/variations and standardizations as well correction of terminations for the gender of the genus (see Art.60 and linked articles).
-Future codes might add more conditions under which the spelling of a name might be changed and these will act retrospectively.
+Future Codes might add more conditions under which the spelling of a name might be changed and these will act retrospectively.
 Theoretically two names might have different letters in them but when one or both of them are corrected for gender and other spelling rules as applied today they might turn out to be homonyms – even though they did not have the exact same spelling when they were published or indeed for many years of use in the literature.

 As outlined above we define a name as an object represented by a record in the names table.
 It has a unique internal ID, a prescribed external ID (the WFO ID) and between one and three name part words.
-Whether a name record is created for a name/designation found in literature is a __judgement call__ made by the data editors.
+Whether a name record is created for the spelling of a name found in the literature is a __judgement call__ made by the data editors.
 The spelling of the name record is not considered by the system other than to nudge editors not to create homonyms unwittingly.
 How then are orthographical variants handled?

 #### Automatic corrections